Phyllis

 Phillis Wheatley (1753–1784), African-born American poet.

-American actress Phyllis Rankin (1874-1934).
+American actress Phyllis Rankin (1874–1934).

-Phyllis Marion Gotch (1882-1963), posed for the 1892 portrait entitled My Crown and Sceptor by her father Thomas Cooper Gotch.
+Phyllis Marion Gotch (1882–1963), posed for the 1892 portrait entitled My Crown and Sceptor by her father Thomas Cooper Gotch.

 American actress Phyllis Haver (1899–1960) in 1922.

-South African Rhodesian Ridgeback breeder Phyllis McCarthy (1903-1986).
+South African Rhodesian Ridgeback breeder Phyllis McCarthy (1903–1986).

 American comedian Phyllis Diller (1917–2012).

 British mystery novelist P.D.
-James (1920-2014) pictured in 1984.
+James (1920–2014) pictured in 1984.

 American conservative activist and lawyer Phyllis Schlafly (1924–2016), pictured in 1977.

 Phyllis or Phillis is a feminine given name of Greek origin meaning foliage.
 Phyllis is a minor figure in Greek mythology who killed herself in despair when Demophon of Athens did not return to her and who was transformed into an almond tree by the gods.
 Phillida, Phyllicia, and Phyllida are all variants of the name.

 Usage

-The name has been in use since the 1600s when, often spelled Phillis, it was used by English poets John Wilmot, Earl of Rochester and Matthew Prior.
-African-born American poet Phillis Wheatley (1753–1784), who was captured and enslaved in the United States and was later freed, was named Phillis by her enslavers after the slave ship on which she arrived.
-Phillis was a popular name for women among the population of enslaved women in the United States.
+The name has been in modern use since the 17th century when, often spelled Phillis, it was used by English poets John Wilmot, 2nd Earl of Rochester, and Matthew Prior, probably taken from the supposed mistress of Aristotle, or other classical examples.
+The African-born American poet Phillis Wheatley (1753–1784), who was captured and enslaved in the United States and was later freed, was named Phillis by her enslavers after the slave ship on which she arrived.
+Phillis was a popular name for women among enslaved women in the United States.
 In the spelling Phyllis, the name was popularized in the late 1800s after it was used by bestselling popular Irish novelist Margaret Wolfe Hungerford for the heroine of her 1877 romantic novel Phyllis, the Duchess.
 The name Phyllis was among the top 1,000 names for newborn girls in the United States in 1880 and increased in use in the late 19th century and early 20th century.
-The popularity of American actress Phyllis Haver (1899–1960), also raised the profile of the name.
+The popularity of American actress Phyllis Haver (1899–1960) also raised the profile of the name.
 Phyllis was among the top 100 names for American girls by 1915 and peaked in popularity in 1929 as the 24th most popular name for American girls.
 It remained among the top 1,000 names for American girls until 1950 and then declined in use.

 The name was also at its most popular in the Anglosphere, in countries such as Australia, Canada, New Zealand, and the United Kingdom, in the first part of the 20th century.